val-lavric/spert-chess/README.md

 * I built it for Windows 10 OS, and it can also be run on Windows 11 and Windows 7

-* The engine is not strong, so it is suitable for casual games
+* The engine is not very strong, so it is suitable for casual games

 * No time management, it only uses depth search

 * You can choose game speed: rapid, normal or slow

-* No game saving, but you can save current position and reload it at a later time
+* You can save current position and reload it at a later time, no whole game saving

-* Has its own opening book, not a large one, as I made it manually
+* Has its own opening book that is not very large

 ## How it was made